Angelia0hh/NPI-RGCNAE/README.md

 # NPI-RGCNAE
-  In this work, we used Relational Graph Convolutional 		Network Auto-Encoder(RGCNAE) to predict the interactions between ncRNA and protein.
+  In this work, we used Relational Graph Convolutional 		Network Auto-Encoder(RGCNAE) to predict the interactions between ncRNA and protein [1].
   Under the `'data'` folder, there are two folders `'raw_data'` and `'generated_data'`, which provide the raw dataset and the data generated for our method, respectively.
   `'src/dataset_settings.ini'` is a parameter configuration file for each dataset.
 # How to run